Vehicle Code § 22500 CVC is the California statute that makes it a parking violation to

 - 5. How does this statute impact a personal injury lawsuit in California?

 - 6. Are there laws related to this code section?

 1. What is a parking violation under California Vehicle Code 22500?

-CVC 22500 says that it is a parking violation for a vehicle owner to stop, park, or leave his/her vehicle in certain locations.
+CVC 22500 says that it is a parking violation to stop, park, or leave your vehicle in certain locations.
 These locations include:

 - within an intersection,

 - between a safety zone and the adjacent right-hand curb (or within the area between the zone and the curb as may be indicated by a red curb),

 - within 15 feet of a fire station driveway (the same though does not apply to a police department),

 - in front of the driveway to private property or a public driveway,